GMAT Score in MBA Scholarship: How Important is it?

 If you have competed against thousands of students to receive a scholarship, as it may happen in the case of merit-based scholarships, you will naturally feel confident about your abilities.
 Since you’ll worry less about finances, you’ll be able to focus more on developing your skills and enhancing your knowledge.

 - Scholarships bring in diversity

-Scholarships open the doors for diversity in the class, especially the ones that are targeted to help candidates from the underrepresented groups.
+Scholarships open the doors for diversity in the class, especially those targeted to help candidates from underrepresented groups.
 A diverse MBA cohort helps students challenge their own views about how to successfully run a business, understand the various challenges involved, and creates a productive learning environment for them.